 Chris Robinson, lead singer for the Black Crowes was given a vinyl copy of The City Champs, The Set-Up and called George, asking him to come to Los Angeles to play with his new solo project, The Chris Robinson Brotherhood.
 Leaving Memphis for the second time and making the journey west, he joined the band and toured with the CRB from March of 2011 till January of 2015.
 During this time, the band recorded three studio albums…Big Moon Ritual, The Magic Door and Phosphorescent Harvest (Silver Arrow), as well as two live albums, Betty’s Blends, Vol. 1 and Vol. 2 (Silver Arrow).

-George moved back to Memphis in November of 2016 and is currently keeping an active schedule, gigging, recording and touring.
+George moved back to Memphis in November of 2016 and is currently keeping an active schedule, gigging, recording & teaching.

 National and International Touring:

 1997-’98 Billy Bacon and the Forbidden Pigs…Tours of the U.S.

 1998-’99 Sha Na Na…Tours of the U.S. and Japan

 1999-’02 Robert Walter’s 20th Congress…Tours of the U.S. & Canada